 Explore Research Innovation at the David Geffen School of Medicine

-“Our objective is to develop physicians who are collaborative and compassionate in patient care and scientists who patiently and diligently conduct research essential for continued breakthroughs in the diagnosis, treatment and prevention of illness. ”- Dr. Kelsey Martin, Dean of the David Geffen School of Medicine
+“Our medical school is committed to training physicians who collaborate to provide compassionate and effective care and scientists who are diligent in pursuit of research that aids the diagnosis, treatment and prevention of illness.”- Dr. Kelsey Martin, Dean of the David Geffen School of Medicine

 See Full Rankings →